Key Employment Laws Affected by the Coronavirus Pandemic

 - Caring for a someone who is quarantined or on stay-at-home order

-Twelve states and Washington, D.C. require paid sick leave under some circumstances, and many of these states have temporarily broadened paid sick leave availability.
+More than a dozen states and Washington, D.C., require paid sick leave under some circumstances, and many of these states have temporarily broadened paid sick leave availability.

 Additional Paid Leave and Tax Credit

-In addition to sick pay above, employers must give employees an additional 10 weeks of paid expanded family and medical leave at two-thirds the employee’s regular pay rate, for coronavirus-related reasons.
+In addition to sick pay discussed above, employers must give employees 10 weeks of paid expanded family and medical leave at two-thirds the regular pay rate, for coronavirus-related reasons.
 The employee must have been employed at least 30 calendar days.

 To offset some of the costs of these new paid leaves, your business may be eligible for a tax credit (different from the one mentioned above).
-This tax credit is for small and midsize employers (up to 500 employees) and it applies to costs for leaves taken between April 1, 2020, and Dec.
-31, 2020.
+This tax credit is for small and midsize employers (up to 500 employees), and it applies to costs for leaves taken between April 1, 2020, and December 31, 2020.

 COBRA Insurance for Continued Health Benefits

-The Consolidated Omnibus Budget Reconciliation Act of 1974 (COBRA) gives employees the option to continue health benefits with the company when they are laid off or terminated.
-If your business has 20 or more employees and you have health plan coverage, you must offer COBRA to employees if they are let go (except for gross misconduct) or a reduction in their hours made them ineligible for your health care plan.
+The Consolidated Omnibus Budget Reconciliation Act of 1974 (COBRA) gives employees the option to continue health benefits with their employer when they are laid off or terminated.
+If your business has 20 or more employees, and you have health plan coverage, you must offer COBRA to employees if they are let go (except for gross misconduct) or if a reduction in their hours made them ineligible for your health care plan.
 You must continue their coverage for a limited time, but you don’t have to pay their premium costs.

-While employees normally have 60 days to elect coverage and 45 days after electing coverage to make their first payment, during the COVID-19 outbreak, these deadlines have been extended.
+While employees normally have 60 days to elect coverage and 45 days after electing it to make their first payment, these deadlines have been extended during the COVID-19 outbreak.

 ERISA Health and Pension Benefits